Help investigate whether the Smiling Mind mindfulness app improves wellbeing in individuals with autism and their families.

 - Complete a brief online survey with general questions about the individual's autism diagnosis and treatment, day to day experiences, feelings of stress and wellbeing.

 - You will then be randomly assigned to one of two groups.
-The first group, the “intervention group”, will be asked to download and use the Smiling Mind app for up to 20 minutes per day, at least three days per week (depending on if using the app with your child or just by yourself), over a five-week period.
+The first group, the “intervention group”, will be asked to download and use the Smiling Mind app for up to 20 minutes per day, at least one session a day for five days (depending on if using the app with your child or just by yourself).
 You can, of course, use the app more often than this during the study period.
 The remaining participants will be the “control group”.
-If you are assigned to this group, you will be asked to allocate up to 20 minutes per day, at least three days per week (depending on if participating with your child or just by yourself), over a five-week period to sit quietly and to use your smartphone, as you normally would.
+If you are assigned to this group, you will be asked to allocate up to 20 minutes per day, at least once per day (depending on if participating with your child or just by yourself), over five days to sit quietly and to use your smartphone, as you normally would.

 - The same survey will be sent to you one month later.